Miolina

 Miolina:

-In June 2017, Miolina was chosen to join New Music USA's Impact Cohort.
-Support through New Music USA's NYC New Music Impact Fund was made possible with funding from The Scherman Foundation's Katherine S. and Axel G. Rosin Fund.
-They are also recipients of 2022 grants from NYSCA; 2021 and 2015 grants from the Lower Manhattan Cultural Council; 2019 grants from Adami Foundation, and the American-Scandinavian Foundation; a 2018 grant from the Queens Council on the Arts; a 2017 Japan Foundation NY grant; and 2016 and 2014 grants from New York Women Composers.
-In 2021, Mioi and Lynn were both chosen to be part of the City Artists Corp, receiving funding from a consortium including the New York Foundation for the Arts, the New York City Department of Cultural Affairs, the Mayor’s Office of Media and Entertainment, and the Queens Theatre.
-In 2017, 2019, and 2021, they were chosen for artist residencies at Avaloch Farm Music Institute in New Hampshire.
+They are grateful recipients of 2024, 2023, and 2022 grants from NYSCA; 2021 and 2015 grants from the Lower Manhattan Cultural Council; 2019 grants from Adami Foundation, and the American-Scandinavian Foundation; a 2018 grant from the Queens Council on the Arts; 2017 grants from New Music USA and Japan Foundation NY grant; and 2016 and 2014 grants from New York Women Composers.
+In 2021, Mioi and Lynn were both chosen to be part of the City Artists Corp, receiving funding from a consortium, including the New York Foundation for the Arts, the New York City Department of Cultural Affairs, the Mayor’s Office of Media and Entertainment, and the Queens Theatre.
+In 2017, 2019, and 2021, they were artists-in-residence at Avaloch Farm Music Institute in New Hampshire, and in 2021-22, they had a residency at the Collaborative Arts Research Institute/University of Alabama.

 DOWNLOADABLE BIOS FOR CONCERTS: